erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/552a6965-a114-4176-852e-7d56beab6b05" width="800"/>
 </p>

-<b>New</b> button is clicked and the artifical neural network to be created is designed step by step.
+<b>New</b> button is clicked and the artifical neural network to be created is designed step by step.<br/><br/>

-Step 1 : The features of the input layer are determined.
+Step 1 : The features of the input layer are determined.<br/>
-Step 2 : The features of the hidden layers are determined.
+Step 2 : The features of the hidden layers are determined.<br/>
-Step 3 : The features of the output layer are determined.
+Step 3 : The features of the output layer are determined.<br/>
-Step 4 : File and training parameters are determined.
+Step 4 : File and training parameters are determined.<br/>

 ### Step 1: Input Layer